apache/airflow/docs/apache-airflow/best-practices.rst

 Airflow scheduler executes the code outside the Operator's ``execute`` methods with the minimum interval of :ref:`min_file_process_interval<config:scheduler__min_file_process_interval>` seconds.
-This is done in order to allow dynamic scheduling of the DAGs - where scheduling and dependencies might change over time and impact the next schedule of the Dag.
-Airflow scheduler tries to continuously make sure that what you have in DAGs is correctly reflected in scheduled tasks.
+This is done in order to allow dynamic scheduling of the Dags - where scheduling and dependencies might change over time and impact the next schedule of the Dag.
+Airflow scheduler tries to continuously make sure that what you have in Dags is correctly reflected in scheduled tasks.

 Specifically you should not run any database access, heavy computations and networking operations.